General Education Requirements

 • Students will demonstrate awareness of ethical or cultural values in shaping the human experience.

-SOCIAL SCIENCES
+SOCIAL and behavioral SCIENCES

 GOAL: Students will demonstrate understanding of the development, diversity, and complexity of human behavior, institutions, and culture.